 After much reluctance by the Pope, the marriage was annulled on 21 March 1152 on the grounds of consanguinity within the fourth degree.
 Their daughters were declared legitimate, custody was awarded to Louis, and Eleanor’s lands were restored to her.
 She was once again one of the most eligible brides in Europe.

-10. She proposed marriage to the future King Henri II of England.
+10. She proposed marriage to the future King Henry II of England.

 Now 30 years old, clever Alienor took her fate into her own hands.
 As soon as her annulment was granted, she travelled to her stronghold of Poitiers.